Bogdana-Oliynyk/ecs-fargate/README.md

 Below is an example flow of how the stacks can be deployed.
 You can use CloudFormation or console to monitor progress unless otherwise specified:

-1. Deploy VPC and ECR: `npx cdk deploy ECRStack VPCStack`
+1. Deploy RDS: `npx cdk deploy RDSStack-Staging` (or `RDSStack-Production` for production ENV)

-   - These are "shared services" for other stacks
+   - This will deploy `VPCStack` and `BastionStack` if they are not deployed
-2. Deploy RDS: `npx cdk deploy RDSStack-Staging` (or `RDSStack-Production` for production ENV)
+   - We recommend separate DB deployments from server deployments in general.
+As much as they are interconnected the resource maintenance should be done separately

-   - Since `RDSStack` depends on `BastionStack`, the `BastionStack` should deploy along with `RDSStack` if not done so
+2. Deploy Docker image: `npx cdk deploy DockerImageStack-Staging` (or `DockerImageStack-Production` for production ENV)
-3. Deploy Docker image: `npx cdk deploy DockerImageStack-Staging` (or `DockerImageStack-Production` for production ENV)
+   - This will deploy `ECRStack` if it is not deployed
    - Use CodePipeline on AWS Console UI to monitor progress
-4. Deploy Server/Fargate: `npx cdk deploy DeploymentStack-Staging` (or `DeploymentStack-Production` for production ENV)
+3. Deploy Server/Fargate: `npx cdk deploy DeploymentStack-Staging` (or `DeploymentStack-Production` for production ENV)

 ---